mfranzke/datalist-polyfill/README.md

 The plugin was designed with the following concepts kept in mind:

 *	dependency-free
-*	Supporting DOM changes by event delegation
+*	Supporting DOM changes by event delegation and MutationObserver
 *	code accessibility / readability

 ## Installation